cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 ## deployments

 {{<Aside type="note">}}
 Deployments are currently in Public Beta and subcommands are currently in Beta.
-Please report Deployments bugs to the [Wrangler team](https://github.com/cloudflare/wrangler2/issues/new/choose).
+Report deployments bugs to the [Wrangler team](https://github.com/cloudflare/wrangler2/issues/new/choose).
 {{</Aside>}}

 You can read more about deployments and how they work [here](/workers/platform/deployments).